ming-tung/django-fsm-freeze/README.md

         'a_mutable_field',
     )

-    # Assign this with the name of the`FSMField` if it is not 'state'.
+    # Assign this with the name of the `FSMField` if your models has multiple FSMFields.
-    # If your are using 'state' as the `FSMField` in your model, you can leave this one out.
     # See example in `mytest/models.py:FakeModel2`
     FSM_STATE_FIELD_NAME = 'state'